Russell-Lainez/DNS/README.md

 ![image](https://github.com/user-attachments/assets/f89dd5d5-7c63-4239-a373-6945f8145066)

 <h1>Locating resources with DNS</h1>
-In this demonstration, I will show how DNS functions by verifying A-Records, relying on the DNS cache, and implementing a CNAME record.
+In this demonstration, I will show how DNS functions to locate computer resources.
+This will be accomplished by verifying A records, relying on the DNS cache, and implementing a CNAME record.

 <h2>Environments, Applications, and Services Used </h2>